dijonkitchen/dijonkitchen.github.io/_posts/2015-10-25-programming-language.md

 When you create a Ruby class, it contains variables and methods for each instance of that object.
 JS has methods too, but they are normally functions unless they are included in constructor functions.
 These are essentially classes, but instead of being called attributes, they're called properties.
 Each of these properties can be both readable and writeable to my knowledge, while in Ruby, you can decide to make them readable, writeable, or both.

 Overall, learning a new language was tough at first, but not so bad after you've used it for a while.
 The fundamental principles: algorithms and data structures you use are the similar, while the syntax may be a little different.
 With the growth of [linters][2] and advanced text editors like [Atom][3] in the modern age, it's a lot easier to see errors while programming.
 So don't be afraid to learn something new!
 It gets easier and easier each time!

+## Other thoughts

+Difficulty -> Ease
+Low-level languages -> high-level languages
+Less people -> More people

+High impact for all downstream value vs less, but more specific need

+Developer experience:

+Ease of understanding foreign code:
+Dynamic type vs staticly typed

+Once one language has critical mass, it overgrows others from momentum ecosystem network effects.
+It's irrespective of pros/cons.
+Most non-tech companies don't know enough to make good tech decisions, so they go with the flow.

+Beware what net effects occur because of all this:
+Work as low-level and difficult as possible, if you worry about competition and job security but you may be lonely at edges.
+Can only go the other way.

+Maybe it all nets out.
+The ups and downs may just almost even out.
+Do what you think is good
+and see where that leads you.

 [1]: /classes
 [2]: https://en.wikipedia.org/wiki/Lint_(software)